 The NHTI President will take the report and its recommendations under advisement, and make a decision regarding corrective and/or disciplinary action.
 The time between submission of the report to the President and commencement of corrective and/or disciplinary action shall be no longer than 21 calendar days.
-The NHTI President will provide the Civil Rights/Equity Coordinator with written documentation of the decision regarding corrective and/or disciplinary action at the time of or prior to the commencement of disciplinary action.
+The NHTI President will provide the Title IX and Civil Rights/Equity Coordinator with written documentation of the decision regarding corrective and/or disciplinary action at the time of or prior to the commencement of disciplinary action.
 Both the grievant and the respondent will be informed of the President’s decision.

 Appeals of the President’s decision may be made by students according to the procedures outlined in the Community College System of NH policy manual, which is available in the Vice President of Student Affairs office, the Library, and in various offices on campus.
 Faculty, staff, and administrators may appeal according to procedures outlined in the State of New Hampshire Division of Personnel Rules.

 Retaliation of any kind against anyone making an allegation of discrimination, against anyone involved in the investigation, or against anyone involved in the decision regarding corrective and/or disciplinary action is prohibited, and shall result in disciplinary action against the retaliator.

 Questions regarding this Grievance Procedure or the State and Federal antidiscrimination legislation listed above should be addressed to any of the following:

 NHTI Title IX and Civil Rights/Equity Coordinator, N113 North Hall